Trespasser reported at Demi Lovato's home

-Area officers responded to a burglary call Tuesday night in the 8000 block of Laurel View Drive.
-Officials arrived and found no evidence of a burglary, but spoke with someone employed at the residence.
+Area officers responded to a burglary call Tuesday just before midnight in the 8000 block of Laurel View Drive.
+Officials arrived and found no evidence of a burglary but spoke with someone employed at the residence.

 Lovato was not home at the time of the incident.